 “Employee engagement is top of mind for leaders and HR professionals.
 Low employee engagement is not for a lack of effort and commitment from leadership and HR.
 The biggest challenges related to employee engagement are a lack of data and poor communications,” says Ashley Mayhew, Employer Brand Consultant at LinkedIn.

-After graduating with a Masters of Industrial Relations and Human Resources from the University of Toronto, Ashley dove headfirst into the tech start-up world before moving to work in internal communications for one of the largest banks in North America.
+After graduating with a Master of Industrial Relations and Human Resources from the University of Toronto, Ashley dove headfirst into the tech start-up world before moving to work in internal communications for one of the largest banks in North America.

 She now works as an Employer Brand Consultant for LinkedIn.